JohnSnowing/time-tracker/README.md

 ## Contact

-For any questions or inquiries, please contact Jonmari Danda at jonmari.dandal.solid@gmail.com
+For any questions or inquiries, please contact Jonmari Dandal at jonmari.dandal.solid@gmail.com